stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 might follow.
 The shadows were draining from the beach, and I felt that they took with were all which might have been a harbour for my thoughts when the hinted thing should come.
 Where any of them did remain they were ebon and blank: still lumps of darkness sprawling beneath the cruel brilliant rays.
-The endless tableau of the lunar orb&mdash;dead now, whatever her past was, and cold as the unhuman sepulchres she bears amid the ruin of dusty centuries older than man&mdash;and the sea&mdash;astir, perhaps, with some unkenned life, some forbidden sentience&mdash;confronted me with a horrible vividness.
+The endless tableau of the lunar orb--dead now, whatever her past was, and cold as the unhuman sepulchres she bears amid the ruin of dusty centuries older than man--and the sea--astir, perhaps, with some unkenned life, some forbidden sentience--confronted me with a horrible vividness.
 I arose and shut the window; partly because of an inward prompting, but mostly, I think, as an excuse for transferring momentarily the stream of thought.
 No sound came to me now as I stood before the closed panes.
 Minutes or eternities were alike.
 I was waiting,